 In the U.S., one-third of time in the workplace is spent collecting and processing data, which means less time spent on strategic tasks.
-Tools like DoubleClick Dynamic Creative (DDC) and Universal App Campaigns (UAC) help marketers recover some of this time by automating the more operational aspects of campaign planning and deployment.
+Tools like Google Marketing Platform's1 Dynamic Creative and Universal App Campaigns (UAC) help marketers recover some of this time by automating the more operational aspects of campaign planning and deployment.
 These tools parse through millions of data signals to find high-value users and identify the right placements while simultaneously assembling the optimal variation of an ad—all in real time.

 The Google marketing team in Australia boosted usage of Google apps and improved Android purchase consideration by using automation to create customized ads.
 The team researched trending themes among their millennial audience to build target groups such as “beach-bound travellers” and “fitness buffs.”
 From there, they developed a series of dynamic mobile banners that were updated based on data signals such as time of day and location, helping them get personalized messages to their users more efficiently.

 The way forward

 While the changes to the marketing landscape have created a wealth of opportunity, the fundamentals of our industry remain the same.
 Emerging technologies can shed a light on behavioral trends and help optimize the way messages are delivered.
 However, to hit the mark, brands need remember that their consumers should always come first.